Southern Sampler: Sea, City & Countryside

 Caribbean Coast: Mexico to Nicaragua

 Explore the 'other side' of Central America – where Spanish is heard less than English or Kriol, and Latin beats give way to reggae rhythms and Garifuna drumming.
 This east-coast route shows off the rich cultural blend and wild natural scenery that make the Caribbean unique.

-Fly into Cancún and start working your way south.
+Fly into Cancún, maybe hit up a salsa club, and start working your way south.
 Your first stop is Tulum, an impressive Maya ruin set on prime beachfront property.
-Next, head south to Mahahual to snorkel the largest coral atoll in the northern hemisphere
+Next, head south to Mahahual to snorkel the largest coral atoll in the northern hemisphere.